0xskar/0xskar.github.io/_posts/2022-06-15-TryHackMe-nmap02.md

    1. Open port indicates that there is some service listening on that port.
    2. Closed port indicates that there is no service listening on that port.

- In practical situations, we need to consider the impact of firewalls.
+ In Box situations, we need to consider the impact of firewalls.
 For instance, a port might be open, but a firewall might be blocking the packets.
 Therefore, Nmap considers the following six states:

    1. **Open**: indicates that a service is listening on the specified port.
    2. **Closed**: indicates that no service is listening on the specified port, although the port is accessible.
 By accessible, we mean that it is reachable and is not blocked by a firewall or other security appliances/programs.